goldcove/Easy-Watch-Winder/README.md

 The program will first divide TPD per hour.
 Then it will wind the watch for a couple of minutes before resting the remaining minutes of the hour.
 This process will repeat every hour.

 ## Software requirements
 Stepper.h built-in Arduino library (Note: Risk of motor overheat.
-See code for comment and fix)
+See code for comment and fix).
+Determine your stepper motor steps per rotation, this should be listed in the manual (or try the good old try and fail method)

 ## Hardware requirements
 - Step motor – E.g. Welleman vma401 (28BYJ-48)) with ULN2003 driver board (https://www.velleman.eu/downloads/29/vma401_a4v01.pdf)